 - Occupiers’ and employers’ liability

 George accepts instructions in both low-value and high-value personal injury cases.
 On the multi-track, he is well accustomed to drafting detailed schedules of past and future expense and loss, advising on quantum in relation to serious or unusual injuries and appearing in CCMCs and pre-trial reviews.
 In lower value claims, George is familiar with the issues that arise in the fixed recoverable costs regime and the MOJ Portal process.

 Actions Against the Police

 - Malicious prosecution

-George has previously been instructed on behalf of those bringing actions against the police on a number of different bases.
+George is predominantly instructed on behalf of those bringing actions against police forces up and down the country.
 He is available to assist at any stage of the litigation, from screening potential new cases through to appearing in trials by jury.

-In addition to the above, George also has experience in a wide variety of other areas, including professional negligence, employment and contractual disputes.
+In addition to the above, George also has experience in a wide variety of other areas, including professional negligence, contractual disputes and costs.

-George is qualified to accept instructions on a direct access basis.
+George was called to the Bar in 2013 and is a member of the Inner Temple.
+He is qualified to accept instructions on a direct access basis.

 BA (Hons) in History, University College London

 BPTC, Kaplan Law School